etauto-an/481FlightItineraryPlanner/README.md

 ```powershell
 python --version
 ```
+If Windows refuses to install the .msix file, go on the Microsoft store and install
+- Python Install Manager
+- Python 3.13

 2. Install Node.js and npm
 - Go to the Node.js website and download the LTS version.
 - Run the .msi installer and follow the prompts.